 The hacking group demanded a ransom of $50 million in return for the decryption key.
 The stolen data included manufacturing and engineering schematics of Apple’s current and future products.

-The announcement by REvil came on the same day when Apple was set to announce an array of new products at the Spring Loaded event.
+The announcement by the REvil group came on the same day when Apple was set to announce an array of new products at the Spring Loaded event.
 The cybercriminal group had already posted schematics and designs of new laptops and Macbooks by the time Apple’s product launch was over.

 So, stay vigilant and keep your eyes peeled.
 After all, prevention is better than cure, right?